Hybrid Seeds: Meaning, Examples, Advantages & Disadvantages

 Characteristics of Parental Lines

-• There are two major types of parents such as female and male.
+• There are two major types of parents, namely female and male.

 • The high seeds will tend to yield good pollen production